 Psychedelics such as psilocybin (found in magic mushrooms) and LSD have been studied for their potential therapeutic benefits in treating various mental health conditions, including anxiety disorders.
 These substances work by altering an individual’s perception, thoughts, and emotions, which can lead to a shift in perspective and a new way of looking at things.

-Recent studies have shown promising results in the use of psychedelics for treating social anxiety.
-For example, a study conducted at the University of Zurich found that psilocybin-assisted therapy was effective in reducing social anxiety symptoms in patients with a life-threatening illness.
+Early-phase research has shown preliminary but promising results in the use of psychedelics for anxiety-related conditions.
+For example, a study conducted at the University of Zurich found that psilocybin-assisted therapy showed potential for reducing social anxiety symptoms in a small group of patients with a life-threatening illness.
 Another study conducted at the University of California, Los Angeles found that LSD-assisted therapy was effective in reducing anxiety symptoms in patients with terminal illnesses.

 Psychedelic-assisted therapy typically involves one or more sessions where the individual ingests a controlled dose of a psychedelic substance and engages in therapy with a trained professional.
 The therapy session may involve introspection, guided imagery, and other techniques to help the individual explore and process their emotions and experiences.